 Sol LeWitt born 1928

-Purchased from the Lisson Gallery (Gytha Trust) 1971
+Purchased from the artist through the Lisson Gallery (Gytha Trust) 1971

 Exh: Sol LeWitt, Lisson Gallery, London, June-July 1971 (no catalogue)

 Lit: SolLeWitt: Graphik 1970-1975 (Kunsthalle, Basle, and Verlag Kornfeld und Cie, Bern 1975), No.S.4, repr. pp.6-8

 These screenprints are based on four directions of line (vertical, horizontal, diagonal from right to left and diagonal from left to right), which are stated in the first print (P07061) and presented in all their possible permutations in the suite.

 In print 1 (P07061) they are presented in all combinations of one.Print 5 (P07065) is a summary, in a single print, of the previous four, i.e. it presents on a single sheet all the possible permutations: